cdebacco/MultiTensor/cpp/README.md

 Type in the command line the name of the binary file (the same you used assigned to BIN) + all the command line options you want to use.
 Example:

 `./MultiTensor -k 2 -l 3 -a "adjacency.dat" -E "_endfile.dat" `

-You can test the code by typing on a shell inside this folder:
-`./MultiTensor`
-This will use the `../data/adjacency.dat` file as input and L=4, K=5 as default.

 ### Required arguments